First Families of San Joaquin County

 - Pioneer Families – Settled in San Joaquin County between 1860 and 1880

-- Century Families – Settled in San Joaquin County at least 100 years prior to application date
+- Century Families – Settled in San Joaquin County at least 100 years ago

-Anyone may apply.
-Applicants do not need to be residents of San Joaquin County.
+Anyone with the appropriate lineage ties to San Joaquin County may apply for a First Families certificate; applicants do not need to be current County residents.
 Applications may be submitted at any time and will be processed throughout the year.
 A separate application is required for each certificate requested.

 The application fee is $10 for members of the San Joaquin Genealogical Society or the San Joaquin County Historical Society & Museum, and $15 for non-members.
 The application fee is non-refundable.

 Incorrect or incomplete applications cannot be processed.
 You will be notified if you need to provide corrections or additions.
 Applications not approved will remain “Pending.”
 You may reactivate a pending application without additional fees in the future if you provide the additional documents needed for approval.

 To download the application and instructions for completing it, please click HERE.